leoMurtha/WBCS18002/README.md

     });
   ```
 * **Notes:**
-	* If no date (month and year) are specified, the current date is used.
+	* If no date (month and year) are specified, the most recent date is used.

-**All statistics about flights of a carrier from/to a US airport for a given month/all months available.**
+**All statistics about flights of a carrier from/to a US airport for a given month or all months available.**
 ----
-  Returns json/csv all of the statistics about flights of a carrier from/to a US airport for a given month/all months available.
+  Returns json or csv all of the statistics about flights of a carrier from/to a US airport for a given month or all months available.

 * **URL**
 /airports/:id?carrier=:carrier_id&statistics='flights'